Spain Popular Party treasurer 'made cash payments'

 Ms Cospedal - who is suing Mr Barcenas for defamation - denied the claim.

 Mr Barcenas is in custody pending trial over corruption claims.
-The scandal has rocked the party and angered Spaniards.'Lies and manipulations'
+The scandal has rocked the party and angered Spaniards.

 The former treasurer was giving evidence to a court in Toledo on Friday.